NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/neurodeksapp.md

 - `Open Local Neurodesk..` creates a new session in the default working directory.
 - `Connect to remote Neurodesk server..` creates a session by connecting to a remote Neurodesk server.

-Previously opened sessions are stored as part of application data and they are listed on Welcome Page.
+Previously opened sessions are stored as part of application data and they are listed on the Welcome Page.
 Clicking an item in the `Recent sessions` list restores the selected session.

 ### neurodeskapp command-line launch examples